machaao/machaao-samples/index.rst

 Please feel free to contact us for advanced support and instructions.
 Email us at connect@machaao.com to get you started.

-Bonus for Developers
+Bonus for Developers / Enterprise
 =============================================================================
-You can also make run existing chat bot run inside your own android / website in less than a day.
+You can also make your existing messenger chat bot run inside your own android / website / ios* in less than a day.

 ..
 Indices and tables
 .. ==================